Tag “philosophy”

 Capital is the second type of leverage.
 It requires more intelligence to use and get results as the way we use capital is constantly changing.
 We dislike capital as we don’t really know how to be about it.
 It seems unfair to us.
 It scales very well if you learn how to manage it, but the hard part about it is to obtain it in the first place.

 Apps that has no marginal cost of replication is a new form of leverage.
 It got started with a printing press.
 Now you can multiply your efforts without help of other humans and without needing money from other humans.
 This podcast is a form of leverage.
-Long ago I had to sit a lecture room and reach 20−50 people max.
-Today thousands of people can listen to what I say and it would me cost nothing.
+Long ago I had to sit in a lecture room and reach 20−50 people max.
+Today thousands of people can listen to what I say and it would cost me nothing.

 Combining different leverages is where the magic hides.
-That’s you see tech startups skyrocketing.
+That’s why you see tech startups skyrocketing.

 The great thing about code or media leverages is that they are permissionless.
 You can start using them without asking anyone for a permission.
 Coding, writing books, recording podcasts, tweeting, youtubing are equalizing.
 Products created with this new kinds of leverage are equally available to everybody and they’re great at scaling as there’s no marginal cost for adding another user.